atsepkov/drone/README.md

 Terminate tests, close browser instance, show a table of test results, and if all tests are successful, replace golden directory with current results.

+### Page

+The `page` argument passed to `actions` function is a Puppeteer page object (see https://devdocs.io/puppeteer/index#class-page for usage) with a few convenience methods I added to make testing easier:

-    page.clickElementWithText(text: string)
+    page.elementWithText(text: string)

-A convenience function that can be used to click on an exact link instead of trying to find it via selectors.
-This function will throw an error if no elements match the selector or more than one element with this exact text exists.
+A convenience function that can be used to find element by text instead of trying to find it via selectors.
+This function will throw an error if no elements contain this exact text or more than one element with this exact text exists.
 Note that the text must be exact, not a substring.

+    page.allElementsWithText(text: string)

+Same as above, but will return an array of all elements with this text.

+    page.clickWithinElement(options: {
+      element: ElementHandle, // element to click on, please make sure to pass a handle, not a selector or text
+      offset: {
+        x: number, // offset from the center (fraction within -1 < x < 1 is treated as percentage, otherwise as pixels)
+        y: number  // offset from the center (fraction within -1 < x < 1 is treated as percentage, otherwise as pixels) }
+    })

+Convenience function for clicking exact position within the element (the `x/y` offset is relative to the center of the element).
+If a fraction between -1 and 1 is provided the coordinate is treated as a percentage, otherwise the offset is treated as exact pixel amount.